Windsor Secondary School

+Windsor Secondary School is a high school in North Vancouver, British Columbia, Canada.

 Description

-Founded in 1961, Windsor Secondary School currently has an enrollment of 950 students.
+Founded in 1961, Windsor Secondary School has an enrollment of 950 students as of 2007.
 In 2009, Windsor introduced a French immersion program.

-Windsor Secondary is constructed entirely out of steel and concrete and consists of five floors, along with three additional wings.
+Windsor Secondary is constructed entirely out of steel and concrete and consists of six floors, along with three additional wings.
 It also has an artificial turf field and 'the Windsor Bubble', which is an outdoor field inside a sort of white 'bubble', hence the name.

 Sports

-Windsor is known for its AA senior football team, the "Wolves" (formerly "Dukes"), who have been successful in the past decade, as well as the juniors who won a AA Provincial Championship in 2008 and 2015.
-The Senior Dukes brought back another championship to Windsor with their historic 2017 Season going undefeated (10-0) and breaking the Windsor record for highest scoring game beating the Ballenas Whalers (61-14).
-The Dukes beat Abbotsford Secondary 44–19 in the Subway Bowl with the majority of their roster winning their second provincial title.
-Later "Varsity letters" published an article about the team and hinted at the possibility of them being one of the greatest AA teams in history.
+Windsor is known for its AA senior football team,the "Wolves" (formerly "Dukes"), who have been successful in recent years, as well as the junior team, which won AA Provincial Championships in 2008 and 2015.
+The Senior Dukes brought back another championship to Windsor with their historic 2017 Season going undefeated (10-0) and setting a Windsor record for the highest-scoring game by defeating the Ballenas Whalers 61–14.
+The Dukes beat the Abbotsford Panthers 44–29 in the 2017 Subway Bowl with the majority of their roster winning their second provincial title. and hinted at the possibility of them being one of the greatest AA teams in history.
 They also have multiple other strong sports teams and programs, including gymnastics, ultimate frisbee, mountain biking, skiing/snowboarding, hockey, and wrestling.

-In 2023, the school opted to rename all of its athletics teams from "Dukes" to "Wolves" in response to a demand from the school's First Nations students, who cited the name's colonial and imperial connotations.
-The change was officially implemented at the start of the 2024 academic year.
+In 2023, the school began changing its athletics identity from "Dukes" to "Wolves" as part of its reconciliation efforts, working closely with the Tsleil-Waututh Nation, who cited the name's colonial and imperial connotations.
+The Windsor Wolves identity was introduced in 2023, with teams transitioning to the new uniforms and branding over the following years.